zachleat/zachleat.com/web/_posts/2016-01-02-critical-webfonts.md

 1. *Doing nothing*: including a `@font-face` CSS block and using it in your CSS without qualification.
 I consider this to be an anti-pattern.
 It introduces a Flash of Invisible Text (FOIT) in some browsers and worse, creates a single point of failure in browsers that do not have a font loading timeout (WebKit).
 1. *Data URIs* for the Flash of Unstyled Text (FOUT): Loading a [CSS stylesheet asynchronously](https://www.filamentgroup.com/lab/font-loading.html) (or using an AJAX Request) with the web fonts embedded as Data URIs (and putting it into localStorage for repeat views).
 This approach is deprecated because it can introduce a short Flash of Invisible Text (FOIT) on some older lower powered devices.
 1. *A Scoped Class* for the Flash of Unstyled Text (FOUT): Using the CSS Font Loading API (or a polyfill to do the same, like [FontFaceOnload](https://github.com/zachleat/fontfaceonload/) or [fontfaceobserver](https://github.com/bramstein/fontfaceobserver)) to [add a scoping class protecting our content from our web fonts before they load](https://dev.opera.com/articles/better-font-face/) (also documented on the [Filament Group Lab](https://www.filamentgroup.com/lab/font-events.html)).
 This is what I’d consider to be a bare minimum best practice, or Intro to Font Loading 101.
 1. *Two Scoped Classes* for the Flash of Faux Text (FOFT): This method complicates things a little bit more and uses two different stages of scoped classes.
 The first stage loads only the Roman font, then any variations of that are loaded in the second stage: Bold, Italic, Bold Italic.
-It’s great for slower connections in that it puts the biggest amount of reflow higher in your page load waterfall to make it less noticeable and less impactful to end users.
+It’s great for slower connections in that it puts the biggest amount of reflow later in your page load waterfall to make it less noticeable and less impactful to end users.
 I’d classify this approach as Intermediate Font Loading 201.

 ## The Next Iteration: Critical FOFT

-This method builds on the Flash of Faux Text (FOFT) with two stages of web fonts, but instead of a full Roman web font in the first stage, it loads a small subset of the Roman web font, usually with only the upper case and lower case alphabetic characters.
+This method builds on the Flash of Faux Text (FOFT) using a two stages loading process (sounds like rocket science), but instead of a full Roman web font in the first stage, it loads a small subset of the Roman web font, in this case with only the upper case and lower case alphabetic characters.
 You could optionally include numbers here as well.

 I have implemented this technique live on my web site.
 Here I use four webfonts: Lato Roman, Lato Bold, Lato Italic, and Lato Bold Italic.

-* Lato Roman is 25KB in WOFF2 format
+* The original Lato Roman is 25KB in WOFF2 format.
-* Lato Roman with only the `A-Za-z` code points is only 9KB in WOFF2 format (**36% of the original**)
+* Lato Roman with only the `A-Za-z` glyphs is only 9KB in WOFF2 format (**36% of the original**)

 The shrinks the first stage quite significantly.